-I have also included a few Soviet-made paper types, because they are quite common on eBay and similar sites.
+Also included are a few Soviet-made paper types, because they are quite common on eBay and similar sites.
 These were produced in great quantities well into the 1980s, long after paper caps were abandoned by the West.
 They frequently appear in Soviet-made tube and solid-state electronics.
 So, without further ado, here is the list:

 While the Carlson tester gives you a good idea of whether a capacitor is worth worrying about, breaking it open is the only way to be certain of what's inside.
-I find that squeezing between large pliers is sufficient to break most molded plastic types, and metal cans can be cut with a hacksaw, or pierced by flush cutters.
+I find that squeezing between large pliers is sufficient to break away the shell of most molded plastic types, and metal cans can be pierced by flush cutters.
 Wear eye protection and disposable gloves, and work in a well-ventilated area, since you may encounter nasty oils, possibly including those containing PCBs.
 Once the shell is breached, the rolled layers can be cut with a blade and picked apart using fine tweezers.

 From picking at the layers, you can easily discern the material.
 Paper is always translucent to opaque, and white to brown in color.
 It tears easily, giving a ragged fibrous edge.
 This is compared to polymer, which is transparent to translucent, and will sometimes stretch before tearing.
 When it tears, it does so in a clean line, or with some scalloped irregularity (if stretched to breaking), devoid of fibres.
 Most often, the dielectric will be easy to separate from the aluminum foil electrodes.
 Sometimes, the dielectric is "metallized", meaning it is coated in aluminum, comprising the electrode instead of a separate foil layer.
 It can be slightly harder to identify the material as a result of being unable to distinguish its color and opacity, but the same tests can be applied: stretching and tearing will reveal whether it is paper or film.
 Also, keep in mind that metallized polymer types are more common than metallized paper.

-Below shows the inside of a 1950s-era polymer capacitor: a Good-All 600UE.
+Below shows the inside of a 1950s polymer capacitor: a Good-All 600UE.
 This tested perfectly in both capacitance and leakage.
-Breaking it open, the film is very obviously plastic, since it a translucent blue (where not covered by metal), and stretches slightly before tearing cleanly and without fibres.
+Breaking it open, the film is very obviously plastic, since it is translucent blue, and stretches slightly before tearing cleanly and without fibres.

 |If you notice any errors or have additional information that you would like to add, please contact me!|